nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 ```python
 transactions = generate_transaction_data()
 ```
-But when I do it for myself, I use of course my real bank account data.
+Note: when I do it for myself, I use of course my real bank account data.
+Nothing can stop you from doing the same, but the data preparation step can vary then significantly.

 We can start with just getting a rough idea on what we are dealing with:
 ```python
 transactions.head(5)